ChrisWileyShay/starter-hugo-academic/content/publication/monkeycage1/index.md

 abstract: 'In this post for the Washington Post's Monkey Cage, we take stock of recent nonviolent massmovements, and draw several inferences about the ways activists and governments have evolved to contend against one another.
-First, nonviolent movements are increasingly dealing with /'violent flanks./' Second, technological innovation both helps and hinders organizers.
+First, nonviolent movements are increasingly dealing with violent flanks.
+Second, technological innovation both helps and hinders organizers.
 Third, dictators are relying on counterdemonstrations.
 And finally, leaderless movements face greater barriers to capitalize on tactical victories against governments.